 Assets management is one area the municipality is still struggling however; the municipality has appointed a service provider to update our fixed asset register which is GRAP compliant and other related systems.
-The municipality is currently conducting asset verification twice per annum.
+The municipality is currently conducting asset verification twice per annum we are currently building in-house capacity to deal with assets management.